dotnet/android/Documentation/guides/MSBuildBestPractices.md

 This guide is a work-in-progress, but really has two main goals:
 - What are good MSBuild practices, in general?
-- What are good MSBuild practice in relation to what we already have going on in Xamarin.Android MSBuild targets?
+- What are good MSBuild practice in relation to what we already have going on in .NET for Android MSBuild targets?

 ## Debugging MSBuild Tasks